adobe/coral-spectrum/coralui-guide/manual/styles.md

 the DOM when Typekit has loaded.
 However, experience has shown that hiding content and blocking until Typekit loads can make the page or app unresponsive on initial load.

-CoralUI remains agnostic.
+Coral Spectrum remains agnostic.
 Consumers must implement their own solution to avoid Flash Of Unstyled Text during font loading.